enpyth/IEA-Server/docs/My_building_processes.md

 /Dtos

-3. Add a database context
+3. Database context (delete)

+The database context is the main class that coordinates Entity Framework functionality for a data model.

 use DI declare what kind of db want to use in main file